DSBC : Data Science task Benchmarking with Context engineering: Related Works

 \paragraph{Other similar domain benchmarks:} Several prior works exist that benchmark code generation and other closely related tasks.
 One such prominent one is HumanEval \citep{chen2021evaluating} for code generation from text descriptions, along with Spider \citep{yu2018spider}, MBPP \citep{austin2021program}, and APPS \citep{hendrycks2measuring}.
 Other similar works include software engineering task benchmarks like automating code/PR review \citep{yang2016mining, li2022automating, tufano2023automating}, bug localization \citep{kim2019precise, chakraborty2018entropy}, testing \citep{kang2023large, xia2024fuzz4all, wang2024software}, program repair \citep{xia2022less, fan2023automated, sobania2023analysis}, and guiding code-editing \citep{chakraborty2021multi, zhang2022coditt5, fakhoury2023towards}.

 \paragraph{Data-Science Benchmarks : } DS-1000 \citep{lai2023ds} is one of the earliest works for data science task evaluation with simple data analysis tasks sourced from StackOverflow; however, these questions lack usage of data files and require simpler 1-2 line code for many samples.
-DABstep \citep{egg2025dabstep} contains both unstructured and structured data files for the benchmark with most queries that can be solved in under 5 lines of code beyond loading of data files.
+DABstep \citep{egg2025dabstep} contains a fixed set of data files used for all samples of the benchmark with manually written data description.
 DataSciBench \citep{zhangdatascibench} consists of prompts that resemble text-to-code instructions, with the query itself providing context on necessary data file information.
 DA-Code \citep{huang2024code} also consists of queries that resemble text-to-code tasks, as the queries themselves provide step-by-step instructions on what steps to take to solve the given query.
 DS-Bench \citep{jingdsbench} contains tasks that are primarily designed for Excel-based workflows sourced from Modeloff competitions.
 DSEval \citep{zhang2024benchmarking} covers queries whose solutions mostly range from 1 to 3 lines of code, with a subset of questions being Leetcode problems.
 Arcade \citep{yin2023natural} consists of tasks in a notebook environment, while the previous cell of code provides the required context.
 QRData \citep{liu-etal-2024-llms} is a benchmark that closely resembles our benchmark with manually written data file descriptions appended to input prompts to provide the models with context.
 However, a majority of questions were MCQs.